rxantos/tubras/trunk/tools/irrb/doc/object_panel.rst

 custom Blender properties, those properties are then exported into the corresponding scene nodes "user attributes".

-This would be useful when you would like to add data that has meaning specific to your application.
+This is useful for adding custom data that has meaning specific to your application.
 For example, "spawn points":

 * Add a Blender "empty" object to a scene.
 * Add a custom boolean object property to the empty object named "spawn"